Introducing Physical Exercise,

 • The benefits of anaerobic exercise will be very important in your eighties, nineties, and beyond.

-• prevention of sarcopenia (the loss of lean body mass)[3]
+• Prevention of sarcopenia (the loss of lean body mass)[3]

 • Physical exercise is a biological factor of the mind - body connection.